Sinux1/simulations/mytest1/README.md

 # Skeleton branch
-This branch is a bare bones skeleton without much code in it.
+This branch was pulled from skeleton.
-I tried to create a src overview of a basic program, to make it a little easier to get started from one program to the next.
+The plan is to add the code to fire a single proton through a world of air (or vacum) and to get it to visualize in the UI.